Hector Bellerin injury: Arsenal defender facing up to nine months out with knee ligament rupture | Goal.com

 Spain international Bellerin had only just returned to the Arsenal side having missed the festive run of fixtures with a calf strain.

-And Unai Emery will now have to again do without his first choice right-back as he looks to end his first season in charge in a postive manner.
+And Unai Emery will now have to again do without his first choice right-back as he looks to end his first season in charge in a positive manner.

 Carl Jenkinson, meanwhile, remains part of the squad at the Emirates Stadium and could be afforded some minutes should he be required to deputise.